jkdel/jkdel.github.io/README.md

     +----------------------------------+

-The ajax is needed to keep the user on the main page but doesn't affect crawling, since the arrows are links.
+AJAX is needed to keep the user on the main page but doesn't affect crawling, since the arrows are links.